What is formal writing?

 - stating your opinion ‘formally’ in Task 2 e.g. ‘This essay argues that…’ ‘In my opinion…’

-Reading lots of models will help you develop a formal, academic writing style.
+Reading academic-style texts and model answers will help you develop a formal, academic writing style.

 This is what makes General Training Task 1 more difficult than it looks and also what so many people get wrong.